 This sort of experience may be more acutely felt by the ‘Facebook’ generation who are addicted to being connected (and perhaps is a ticking time bomb which we may encounter further down the line) although the issue may be experienced by all generations.
 For example in the book, Paul Miller describes not dis-similar feelings at a time when he was unable to use his iPhone.

 In many ways the Digital Workplace cuts across both the addictive qualities of work and connected technology, and it will be interesting to see whether organizations start to take this problem more seriously, and what, if any, effect this will have on how they organize their Digital Workplace.
+There is a similar issue with adult websites because they are also interconnected thanks to an increasingly digital world.
+Websites like sexmature.xxx get a lot more traffic as a result.

 Paul believes that many employees secretly feed the addiction, because they like the “productivity benefits” which arise from the extra hours worked.
 Ultimately it may be that only legal precedents will force companies to do more to protect workers when they find themselves liable.
 However it is also possible that they may act when they can see damage to productivity or where worker groups have significant sway – for example Volkeswagen recently restricted access to their BlackBerry email server outside working hours.